Arts & Science Scholarships

 The Association of Asian Studies (AAS) – The Association of Asian Studies is a non-profit professional association that aims to provide support to all individuals who pursue a study in Asian-related fields.
 There are a variety of grants and prizes provided through the association.
 Students who are interested in becoming one of the members of AAS can check out their page at https://www.asian-studies.org/Grants-and-Awards/AAS-Grant-Programs

-Canada-China Scholars’ Exchange Program – This is an exchange program for students who are interested in study in subject areas related to China in a participating Chinese institution.
+Canada-China Scholars’ Exchange Program (application closed for the 2016-2017 academic year; please use the information below as reference for any future application) – This is an exchange program for students who are interested in study in subject areas related to China in a participating Chinese institution.
 The scholarship is available for a period of 4 to 12 months.
 For more information, visit Canada-China Scholars’ Exchange Program at http://www.scholarships-bourses.gc.ca/scholarships-bourses/can/ccsep-peucc.aspx?lang=eng

-Dr. David Chu Scholarship in Asia-Pacific Studies – This scholarship is given to students in both undergraduate and graduate degree in the Faculty of Arts and Science.
+Dr. David Chu Scholarship in Asia-Pacific Studies – This scholarship is open to both undergraduate and graduate students in the Faculty of Arts and Science.
 Students who are applying for this scholarship should be pursuing research related to the Asia-Pacific region.
-The grant will be in amounts up to $2500.
-Please read the website here (http://www.artsci.utoronto.ca/current/scholarships/march17/dr-david-chu-scholarships-in-asia-pacific-studies) for more information about eligibility and deadline.
+Please read the website here (http://www.artsci.utoronto.ca/current/scholarships/march17/dr-david-chu-scholarships-in-asia-pacific-studies) for more information.

-International Cultural Exchange Program of the Japan Foundation – Individuals or organizations that are involved in an international exchange under one of the three major programs of Japan Foundation will be given grant or scholarship in support of their research and study.
-The three programs are outlined below:
+International Cultural Exchange Program of the Japan Foundation – Individuals or organizations that are involved in an international exchange under one of the programs of the Japan Foundation may be eligible for grant or scholarship in support of their research and study.
+The five programs are outlined below: